Partners

 Università della Calabria

-The University of Calabria hosts DC2, developing pulse-compression thermography (PuCT) with multi-wavelength LED excitation for non-contact stratigraphic inspection of paintings.
-The DIMES department brings expertise in signal processing, thermographic NDE, and experimental system design.
-DC2 will develop modular heating systems using UV-to-NIR LEDs to enable selective heating of varnish, pictorial, and sub-surface layers, combined with advanced post-processing for thermal stratigraphy.
+The DIMES department hosts DC2, developing pulse-compression thermography with multi-wavelength LED excitation (UV to NIR) for non-contact stratigraphic inspection of paintings.
+The project creates modular heating systems enabling selective stimulation of individual paint layers, combined with advanced thermal signal processing for depth-resolved imaging.

 EU Contribution: € 281 755